Nepean Choir

 2025 – 2026 Season

-Nepean Choir will focus our spring semester on preparing two major works for our large-scale collaboration, Better is Peace, on May 22nd at the Carleton Dominion-Chalmers Centre with Castenchel Choir, Nepean High School Choir, Bell High School Choir, and The Ottawa Symphony Orchestra.
-We will once again be joined by bass Matthew Li and mezzo-soprano Gabrielle Comeau-Gort.
+The concert is a joint collaboration Nepean Choir, Castenchel Choir, Nepean High School Choir, and The Ottawa Symphony Orchestra.
+We will once again be joined by guest soloists bass Matthew Li and mezzo-soprano Gabrielle Comeau-Gort.

 Pulitzer Prize-winning composer Caroline Shaw’s The Listeners is the first work on our program.
 Premiered in 2019, the work is inspired by an artifact of greeting: Carl Sagan’s ‘Golden Record’ created to send out to the far reaches of space with the NASA Voyager probes of the 1970s and includes texts that range from Tennyson to Lucille Clifton.